Rohan5manza/personal-portfolio/content/pages/index.md

       I have a keen interest in entrepreneurship.
 I have knowledge of finance, economics, fundamental analysis of businesses, and value investing.
-Have experience of investing in stocks
+Have experience of investing in stocks.

+      I have experience of product building and marketing, and building my startup.
+Sold my SaaS app WealthifyAI to customers online successfully at affordable prices.
     elementId: ''
     styles:
       self: